Lori Lefkovitz, Director, Northeastern Humanities Center

 Ignacio Chaparro, Administrative Coordinator, Northeastern Humanities Center

 Ignacio Chaparro is the administrative coordinator for the Humanities Center at Northeastern University.
 He graduated from the University of Massachusetts Boston, where he received a BA in Political Science with a minor in Public Policy.
-He is currently pursuing his Masters in Public Administration at Northeastern University.
+He is currently pursuing his Masters in Public Administration with a certificate in Policy Analysis at Northeastern University.
 His primary responsibilities at the Humanities Center include coordinating event logistics, managing all budgets and communications for the center, and providing administrative support to the Director and Associate Director.

 Carla Kaplan, Founding Director, 2008-2011